mcogswell/mcogswell.github.com/vis_blog/index.md

 title: Why is this a cat?
 comments: true
 disqus_developer: 1
-disqus_id: vis_blog
+disqus_id: cat_vis
 published: false
 ---

 Why is this a cat?
 ===

-Try to answer this question:

-> Why is this a cat?

 <figure markdown="1">
 ![Grumpy Cat!](imgs/grumpy_cat_227.jpg){:.center}
 </figure>

-In other words: "How do you see?"
+In other words, "How do you recognize this cat?".
-Actually, I'm not so interested in how _you_ see, but rather how _computers_ see, cause they've gotten a lot better at doing that and we don't quite understand it.
+Actually, I'm not so interested in how _you_ see, but rather how _computers_ see, because they've gotten a lot better at seeing and we don't fully understand how they do it.
-For those coming to this blog who don't know, Convolutional Neural Networks are the models that have allowed computers to do reasonably well at a wide variety of visual tasks and we're still trying to understand how they do it.
+For those coming to this blog who don't know, Convolutional Neural Networks are the models that have allowed computers to do reasonably well at a wide variety of visual tasks.
-There are a couple intuitions about how CNNs work, but it's hard to find good examples for some of them, so I'll try to do that using some cool visualization techniques.
+There are some intuitions about how ConvNets work, but it can be hard to find examples of the intuitions, so I'll try to do that using some cool visualization techniques.

 {::comment}
 * about CNNs (short)